What is data encryption?

 Use case for both asymmetric and symmetric encryption: HTTPS

-- The server responds with a ServerHello message which includes the TLS version to be used, the server TLS certificate, and the server’s asymmetric public key.
+- ServerHello Message: In response, the server sends back a ServerHello message, specifying the TLS version to be used, its TLS certificate, and its public asymmetric key.

 Common symmetric encryption algorithms